 Success Measure: Meet or improve upon the 3% budgeted loss in membership due to dues streamlining.

-Target: 3% or less loss in membership
+Target: 3% or less loss in membership Range: 2-4% Outcome: Results TBD in December 2021

-Range: 2-4%

 The Council formed an Ad Hoc Workgroup in 2020/21 to review Active Life Membership Value in light of dues streamlining rates taking effect in 2021.
 Currently members receive a variety of discounts, including CE, ADA Catalog and ADABEI products, and discussions are underway to expand offerings.
 Additional opportunities currently being explored include value-adds at Smilecon: Meet-Ups, mentorship opportunities with new dentists, and personal recognition.